Scribbles & Wanderlust

 • Hello, I’m Laura!

 I'm a bookish bookworm and book hoarder.
 By day I'm a literary agent, and by night I'm forever rearranging my bookshelves.
 I could talk your ear off about Gothic literature, and in my past life people thought I'd become a professional musician.
-I have a fluffy black cat named Rossetti, I love to knit, tea is my drink of choice, British TV is the best, and I'm obsessed with popcorn.
+I have a fluffy black cat named Rossetti, I love to travel, tea is my drink of choice, British TV is the best, and I'm always down for chips-and-queso nights.
 Welcome to Scribbles & Wanderlust!
 Grab your favorite hot beverage and let's chat books!

 • Search the Blog